PCM11/mywork/README.md

 # My Work

-The Palmerpenguins dataset is designed for data exploration and visualisation.

 ## About This Project
-This dataset was created by Allison Horst, Alison Hill, Dr Kristen Gorman and the Palmer Station in Antarctica.
-The data was collected from 344 adult penguins and includes the following variables:
+This dataset was created by Allison Horst, Alison Hill, Dr Kristen Gorman at the Palmer Station in Antarctica.
--Species: Adelie, Gentoo, Chinstrap

--Bill Length (mm)

--Bill Depth (mm)

--Flipper Length(mm)

--Body Mass(g)

--Sex

--Year
+It was collected from 344 adult penguins and includes the measurements for penguin species, islands in Palmer Archipelago, size (flipper length, body mass, bill dimensions), and sex.

 It is available [on Github](https://allisonhorst.github.io/palmerpenguins/)

 ## Use of This Project
-Its purpose is to provide a rich dataset for exploring and visualizing data, offering an alternative to a highhy over used Iris dataset.
+The Palmerpenguin dataset provide a rich dataset for exploration and visualisation of data, offering an alternative to a highhy over used Iris dataset.

 ## Get Started